eliasmeireles/dev-tools/dev-container/README.md

-# Ubuntu Container for some development tests usage
+# Ubuntu Container for some development tests usage with a `ubuntu:24.04`

 ## Installed Application

 - curl
 - git
 - tree